Brief on High Density Interconnect PCB – HDI PCB Technology

 Advantages of HDI PCB

-- HDI PCBs provides designers with the freedom to design and place more components on both sides of the PCB.
+- High Density Interconnect PCB provides designers with the freedom to design and place more components on both sides of the PCB.
 This is due to the higher wiring density with finer track arrangements on PCBs.

-- With the use of microvias and via-in-pad technology, the components are densely packed with versatile routing which results in faster transmission of the signal and better signal quality.
+- With the use of microvias and via-in-pad technology, the components in an HDI PCB are densely packed with versatile routing which results in faster transmission of the signal and better signal quality.

 - The HDI PCB boards allow you to pack all functions in one board rather than using several boards as in standard PCBs.
 This results in reducing the size and overall costs compared to the traditional PCBs.